ffleming/grampacker/README.md

 1. Fix password reset flow
 1. Proper mobile support
 1. General feature development
+1. Fix dev-only issues
+    1. Pie chart does not render on shared lists

 But really, that's just what I want to see.
 If you want something in Gram Packer, send a PR.